DioxusLabs/blitz/README.md

 Blitz consists of a core DOM abstraction (`blitz-dom`), and several modular pieces which provide functionality like networking, rendering, windows, and state management.
 These pieces can be combined together to make a cohesive web engine.

+### Entry points
+- An HTML/markdown frontend that can render an HTML string.
+This is useful for previewing HTML and/or markdown files but currently lacks interactivity.
+- A Dioxus frontend that can render a Dioxus VirtualDom.
+This has full interactivity support via Dioxus's event handling.

 ### Crates

 **Core:**